kofronpi/contracts-fr-en/src/en/cp.md

 * Particular conditions of contract
 * Terms and conditions of sale

-The Particular conditions of contract establish all rules specific to a given project (materialized by a Deliverable) between the Developer and the Customer.
+The Particular conditions of contract establish all specific rules to a given project (materialized by a Deliverable) between the Developer and the Customer.

-The Terms and conditions of sale establish all the rules of the relationship between the Developer and the Customer.
+The Terms and conditions of sale establish all general rules of the relationship between the Developer and the Customer.

 They establish the entirety of obligations of both parties.
 In the event of a contradiction between those different documents, the best-ranked document in the set priority ranking will prevail.